sjdu10/vmc_torch/README.md

 ```
 Feel free to substitute the number `10` with any number of MPI ranks you want to use.

-One can generate VMC results like this (we also compare our neural backflow model updates with the Netket updates):
+One can generate VMC results like this ($N_s$ is the VMC sample size):

+(we also compare our neural backflow model updates with the Netket updates)
 ![VMC_energy](./docs/pics/VMC_energy.png)